vatis-project/website/docs/client/profiles.markdown

 # Profiles
 When you launch vATIS, a dialog window will appear displaying a list of Profiles.
 If this is your first time using vATIS, the list will initially be empty.
 Typically, users obtain and import Profiles provided by the Facility Engineer of their ATC facility.

-To open a Profile, double-click its name in the list.
+To open a Profile, select it and click **Open** or double-click its name in the list.
 The Profile dialog will then close, and the main vATIS window will appear.

 ![Profile Dialog](/assets/images/ProfileDialog.png){:width="50%"}